ibm-cloud-docs/activity-tracker/iam_grant_team.md

 ```
 {: codeblock}

-Where valid roles are `Reader`, `Writer`, and `Manager`.
+Where valid roles are `Reader`, `Standard-member`, and `Manager`.

-You must use a JSON file to create the team policy.
+You must use a JSON file to create the group policy.
 {: important}

 For example, you can run the following command: